 Mr. Ryan regularly represents accounting firms in Federal and state courts around the country.
 Those cases have included:

 - In re AIG 2008 Securities Litigation: He represents PricewaterhouseCoopers LLP (“PwC”) in a securities class action in the Southern District of New York relating to disclosures by AIG regarding its credit default swaps and the Federal government bailout of AIG in 2008, as well as other related actions.
 The court granted PwC’s motion, dismissing all claims against PwC.
 Mr. Ryan also represents PwC in related individual securities fraud litigation, and represented PwC in a previous securities class action involving accounting issues that led AIG in 2005 to restate its financial statements.

-- In re Banco Santander Securities–Optimal Litigation and In re Thema Fund Securities Litigation: He represents the Irish PricewaterhouseCoopers firm (“PwC Ireland”) in separate securities class actions in the Southern District of Florida and the Southern District of New York involving two investment funds audited by PwC Ireland that lost money in Bernard L. Madoff’s Ponzi scheme.
-In the Florida action, the District Court granted PwC Ireland’s motion to dismiss for lack of personal jurisdiction and forum non conveniens.
-The decision was affirmed on appeal.
-The New York action, which was also dismissed, is currently on appeal.
+- In re Banco Santander Securities–Optimal Litigation and In re Thema Fund Securities Litigation: He represented the Irish PricewaterhouseCoopers firm (“PwC Ireland”) in separate securities class actions in the Southern District of Florida and the Southern District of New York involving two investment funds audited by PwC Ireland that lost money in Bernard L. Madoff’s Ponzi scheme.
+Both actions were dismissed, and the dismissals were affirmed on appeal in the Second and Eleventh Circuits.

 - Teachers’ Retirement System of Louisiana v.
-PwC: He also represented PwC in a shareholder derivative action in the Delaware Court of Chancery, Delaware Supreme Court and New York Court of Appeals relating to AIG’s 2005 restatement.
+PwC: He represented PwC in a shareholder derivative action in the Delaware Court of Chancery, Delaware Supreme Court and New York Court of Appeals relating to AIG’s 2005 restatement.
 The Court of Chancery dismissed the claims against PwC under New York in pari delicto law, and the New York Court of Appeals issued an opinion answering a certified question of law in favor of PwC.
 The Delaware Chancery Court’s ruling was affirmed by the Delaware Supreme Court.